SETTING: In the hospital room.

 She was lucky to have you both here.
 So many people die alone.

-(Unhooks the drip hose from MARY’s arm and coils it up on the stand.)
+(Unhooks the drip hose from MARY’s arm and drapes the line on the stand.)

 When you guys are ready, I need somebody to sign the papers so we can take the next step.
 No rush – stay as long as you want.